Back To Programme

 Unit Code: MLS605

-Learning Target Outcomes: On successful completion of this course, the students will be able to: • Demonstrate knowledge of blood components and normal blood parameters • Apply knowledge of stem cell theory and haematopoietic growth factors relating it to the site of production in foetal haematopoiesis. • Compare leukopoiesis and megakaryopoiesis by relating the morphological features of each cell with the growth factors. • Demonstrate knowledge the process of haemoglobin synthesis and iron metabolism • Apply knowledge of erythrocyte indices to identify abnormal erythrocyte morphology • Compare the pathophysiology of the different types of anaemias.
+Learning Target Outcomes: On successful completion of this course, students will be able to: 1.
+Describe blood components, their function and normal blood parameter.
+2. Apply knowledge of stem cell theory and haematopoietic growth factors relating to foetal haematopoiesis 3.
+Differentiate between leukopoiesis and megakaryopoiesis by relating the morphological features of each cell with the growth factors.
+4. Describe erythropoiesis, erythrocyte physiology and metabolic pathways of the cells.
+5. Discuss haemoglobin synthesis and iron metabolism.
+6. Apply knowledge of erythrocyte indices to identify abnormal erythrocyte morphology 7.
+Compare the pathophysiology of the different types of anaemias

-Prerequisite: Students must pass all courses in the BMLS year 1 courses and Semester 1 courses in BMLS year 2
+Prerequisite: Pass all BMLS Year 1 courses and BMLS Year 2 Semester 1 courses

 Prerequisite Sentence: N/A